tuliotoffolo/kotlin-mip/docs/kotlin-mip/examples.rst

 Resource Constrained Project Scheduling
 ---------------------------------------

 The Resource-Constrained Project Scheduling Problem (RCPSP) is a combinatorial optimization problem that consists of finding a feasible scheduling for a set of :math:`n` jobs subject to resource and precedence constraints.
 Each job has a processing time, a set of successors jobs and a required amount of different resources.
-Resources are scarce but are renewable at each time period.
+Resources may be scarce but are renewable at each time period.
 Precedence constraints between jobs mean that no jobs may start before all its predecessors are completed.
 The jobs must be scheduled non-preemptively, i.e., once started, their processing cannot be interrupted.

 The RCPSP has the following input data:

 :math:`\mathcal{J}`
     jobs set